-Participation in Drama helps students develop:
+Participation in Drama helps students develop valuable skills:

 - √ Self-confidence

-- √ Creativity
+- √ Creativity and critical thinking

 - √ Expression

-- √ Ability to work collaboratively as part of a group
+- ✓ Ability to work collaboratively as part of a group

+- ✓ Problem solving

 - ✓ Public speaking ability and confidence in a class situation

-- √ Job interview skills
+- ✓ Job interview skills

 Some work is done in groups while other parts of the course involve individual work.
 Drama provides the opportunity for students to express their own emotions and to explore and empathise with the emotions of others.